Haven’t you considered using your own hashtag in your brand’s communication? That’s a mistake but it is not too late to change that.

 - how many times it was used

-Twitter and Instagram are natural environments for hashtags, so don’t be scared with using them.
+Twitter and Instagram are natural environments for hashtags, so don’t be scared of using them.
 At the same time, there is a lot of space for testing them on these platforms, so feel free to try various solutions.